Code-Institute-Submissions/baileyl91-MS4_Ski_eCommerce_AprResub/README.md

 For the project and to demonstrate what I have learned in the course, we needed to create an e-commerce store and have decided to create a ski shop.
 The main goal of the website is to be an online shop for skiers to buy ski equipment.

+**Development**

+For this project, due other things in life, had only 15 days to complete and submit this project.
+Due to the time constrait, I had to heavily rely on the Boutique Ado project and to customized it to fit my goals for the project.

 ## User Stories

 Client Goals